Privacy & Security

 We will need your full name and postcode to identify your registration.

-If you would like to access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information you can contact our Privacy Compliance Officer at [email protected] or by mail at:
+If you would like to access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information you can contact us at [email protected] or by mail at:

 Scottish Health Research Register